luke-o-brien/Project-3-MERN-Backend/README.md

 <div id='planning-Whiteboarding-and-project-management'></div>

 ### Planning, whiteboarding and project management
-We began by discussing what we wanted our project to be and used a Figma board to note down ideas a collate useful resources.
+We began by discussing what we wanted our project to be and used a Figma board to note down ideas and collate useful resources.
 Once we had settled on an idea for our project we worked collaboratively to create a wireframe for our project using excalidraw.
 This allowed us to see how our app would look and give us a better understanding of what would need to be done to create this and help inform our timeline, MVP and stretch goals.
-We also created a flow chart on Miro which plotted the users journey through the site at this stage we also started thinking about how we would achieve each step and wrote snippets of code to better understand the practicality of impleting our ideas.
+We also created a flow chart on Miro which plotted the users journey through the site.
+At this stage we also started thinking about how we would achieve each step and wrote snippets of code to better understand the practicality of implementing our ideas.

 <img src="assets/Screenshots/Excalidraw-Wireframes.png"  position/></img>
 <img src="assets/Screenshots/FIgma.png" width=49.75% position/></img>